BugBusterSWE/adminManual/chapters/managementCompanies.md

 ## Show company's members
 To open this page, you need to click on the company's name in the *Show Companies* page.
+The list of members will be shown in tabular form

 ## Add member to a company
 To open this page, you need to click on the company's name in the *Show Companies* page and clicl on *Add member*.